Your cart

 How to Choose the Parachute Mattress?

-With Parachute mattress reviews focused on a single design, the key decision becomes whether your body and habits match what this particular mattress does well.
-From the perspective of our testing, a few patterns emerged.
+With Parachute focused on one design, the decision comes down to fit: does your body and sleep style match what this mattress does well?
+Our testing showed a few clear patterns.

 Limitations

-Every mattress design leaves some groups out.
-The Parachute Eco Mattress focuses on firm, natural, innerspring support, which means certain sleepers stand at the fringe of its comfort zone.
+Every mattress design leaves someone out.
+The Parachute Eco Mattress leans hard into firm, natural-material, innerspring support, and that puts some sleepers outside its comfort zone.

 Policies at a Glance